multi-learn/summit/docs/source/tutorials/example1.rst

 + 4 views named ``'generated_view_1'``, ..., ``'generated_view_4'``,
     + each view consisting in 3 features.

-It has been parametrized with the following error matrix :
+It has been parametrized with the following error matrix that encapsulates the quantity of information available in each view for each label :

 +---------+--------+--------+--------+--------+
 |         | View 1 | View 2 | View 3 | View 4 |